PHP code for Curl POST Form ExampleThis PHP code snippet was generated automatically for the Curl POST Form example.

 What is Curl?

 Curl is a popular command-line tool used by programmers and administrators that allows you to send requests to the server, submit web forms, and upload files.
 Curl supports over 25+ protocols, including HTTP and HTTPS, has built-in support for web forms, SSL, user authentication, and HTTP Cookies.
 Curl works on Linux, Mac, Windows.
 It is one of the best tools you can find on the market for debugging network requests and API calls.

 The HTTP POST method is one of nine standard Hypertext Transfer Protocol (HTTP) methods.
 The POST method requests the webserver to receive and process the data contained in the body of the POST message.
 The POST method is used to send data to the server, upload files and images, as well as submit HTML forms.
 Unlike GET and HEAD requests, HTTP POST requests can change the server state.

 HTML forms collect user input on HTML pages and submit it to a server for processing.
 For example, a website might display an HTML page with fields for a name and an email address to register a user.
 The user can enter the required information and then click the Submit button to send the data to the server for processing.
 HTML forms are created using the <form> tag.

-Curl can submit web forms in the same way as a browser so that on the server-side, it is impossible to distinguish from which client the form was submitted.
-To do this, you also need to specify the User-Agent name and HTTP cookies additionally.
+Curl can submit web forms in the same way as a browser, making it impossible for the server-side to distinguish from which client the form was submitted.
+To achieve this, you also need to specify the User-Agent name and HTTP cookies additionally.